Contextualize Me -- The Case for Context in Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has driven progress in areas like game playing \citep{silver-nature16a,badia-icml20}, robot manipulation \citep{lee-sciro20}, traffic control~\citep{arel-its10a}, chemistry~\citep{zhou-acs17a} and logistics~\cite{li-aamas19a}.
-At the same time, RL has shown little to no success in real-world deployment in areas such as healthcare or autonomous driving.
-This is largely explained by the fact that modern RL agents are often not primarily designed for generalization, making them brittle when faced with even slight variations in their environment \citep{yu-corl19,meng-data19,lu-amia20}.
+Reinforcement Learning (RL) has shown successes in a variety of domains, including (video-)game playing \citep{silver-nature16a,badia-icml20}, robot manipulation \citep{lee-sciro20,ploeger-corl20}, traffic control~\citep{arel-its10a}, chemistry~\citep{zhou-acs17a}, logistics~\citep{li-aamas19a} and nuclear fusion~\citep{degrave-nature22a}.
+At the same time, RL has shown little success in real-world deployments that require generalization, \revteditor{rather focusing on narrow domains~\citep{bellemare-nature20a,degrave-nature22a}}.
+We believe this can largely be explained by the fact that modern RL algorithms are not designed with generalization in mind, making them brittle when faced with even slight variations of their environment \citep{yu-corl19,meng-data19,lu-amia20}.

-To address this limitation, recent research has started to focus on generalization approaches for RL.
-Ideally, these general agents should be capable of zero-shot transfer to previously unseen environments and to changes in the problem setting while interacting with an environment~\cite{zhang-iclr21a,fu-icml21a,yarats-icml21a,abdolshah-icml21a,sodhani-icml21a, kirk-arxiv21}.
-Steps in this direction have been taken through new problem settings where agents can test their transfer performance, e.g.~the Arcade Learning Environment's flavors~\cite{machado-jair28} or benchmarks utilizing Procedural Content Generation (PCG) to increase task variation, e.g.~ProcGen~\cite{cobbe-icml20} or Alchemy~\cite{wang-corr21}.
+To address this limitation, recent research has increasingly focused on generalization capabilities of RL agents.
+Ideally, general agents should be capable of zero-shot transfer to previously unseen environments and robust to changes in the problem setting while interacting with an environment~\citep{ponsen-aamas09,henderson-aaai18a,cobbe-icml20,zhang-iclr21a,fu-icml21a,yarats-icml21a,abdolshah-icml21a,sodhani-icml21a, adriaens-jair22a, kirk-jair23a}.
+Steps in this direction have been taken by proposing new problem settings where agents can test their transfer performance, e.g.~the Arcade Learning Environment's flavors~\citep{machado-jair28} or benchmarks utilizing Procedural Content Generation (PCG) to increase task variation, e.g.~ProcGen~\citep{cobbe-icml20}, NetHack~\citep{kuttler-neurips20} or Alchemy~\citep{wang-neurips21}.
+Furthermore, robustness to distribution shift as well as multi-task learning have been long-standing topics in meta-RL, both in terms of benchmarks~\citep{yu-corl19,sodhani-2021} and solution methods~\citep{pinto-icml17,finn-icml17a,zhu-corr20,zhang-iclr21b}.